How it works:

 What is the process for licensing/approval and for the operation of the PV system?

 We undertake the whole procedure for licensing/approval for the PV system.
 We will only require some documents from the applicant as the title deed of the plot or the building, a building permit, a plot layout plan, etc. The first step is to submit an application to CERA to obtain an exemption from a construction license.
 If the power of the PV system is greater than 20 kW a building permit for the PV system must first be obtained.
-For a PV system with a power greater than 100 kW, an environmental study must be carried out and for a PV system with a power greater than 150 kW a planning permit for the PV system should be obtained.
+For a PV system with a power greater than 150 kW the following documements are required: 1) Planning Permit and 2) Environmental Study.

 Once CERA has issued the exemption from a construction license, an application is submitted to EAC to issue the terms for the connection.
 Once the customer has signed the terms, installation with our Company is scheduled.